Texas Tech University

 (4) University-wide opportunity scholarships are special endowments disbursed according to criteria other than academic merit or need.

-f.
-Consequently, students can receive scholarships from various campus sources as long as awards satisfy university goals and federal or state regulations and do not exceed the cost of education.
+e.
+Students can receive scholarships from various campus sources as long as awards satisfy university goals and federal and state regulations and do not exceed the cost of education.

 2. Developing Common Applications